hashbomb/Hashtiki/README.md

 - Is HashTiki open-souce?

-  Yes, the Hashtiki library will always be open-source to users, and anyone can access it at any time and anywhere.
+  Yes, the Hashtiki repos will always be open-source to users, and anyone can access it at any time and anywhere.